 THE UK CHARITY FOR EVERYDAY WALKING

-Want to be part of the scheme that has helped thousands of schools tackle road safety issues, pollution, congestion and childhood inactivity?
+Want to be part of the pupil-led scheme that is helping thousands of schools tackle road safety issues, pollution, congestion and childhood inactivity?

-WOW, our flagship year-round walk to school challenge is back with brand you resource for primary schools for the 2021/22 year with theme 'WALK FOR THE WORLD'.
+WOW, our flagship walk to school challenge, is available with brand new resources for primary schools for the 2021/22 year with theme 'WALK FOR THE WORLD'.

 A generation ago, 70% of us walked to school – now it’s less than half.